vippsas/vipps-ecom-api/vipps-ecom-api.md

 the `isApp:true` parameter.

-In this case, the Vipps backend returns an URL that works as a native app deeplink to the Vipps app (eg. with a `vipps://` scheme), which automatically opens the Vipps app with app-switch.
+In this case, the Vipps backend returns an URL that works as a native app deeplink to Vipps (eg. with a `vipps://` scheme), which automatically opens Vipps with app-switch.
 **Please note:** In our test environment (MT) the scheme is `vippsMT://`

-The landing page is not involved in this flow, since the merchant app is expected to use the `vipps://` URL to deeplink straight to the Vipps app.
+The landing page is not involved in this flow, since the merchant app is expected to use the `vipps://` URL to deeplink straight to Vipps.

 1. Merchant initiates the payment with `isApp:true` parameter: [`POST:/ecomm/v2/payments`](https://vippsas.github.io/vipps-ecom-api/#/Vipps_eCom_API/initiatePaymentV3UsingPOST).
 2. Vipps returns a `deeplink` URL as response to initiate payment.
-3. The merchant uses the `vipps://` URL to invoke the Vipps app.
+3. The merchant uses the `vipps://` URL to invoke Vipps.
 4. Vipps is automatically opened.
 5. The user accepts or rejects the payment request in Vipps.
 6. The Vipps backend makes a call to the merchant's `callbackUrl` with information about the payment.